in-luenceru/monitoring-agent-windows/README-AgentControl.md

 - Windows PowerShell 5.1 or PowerShell Core 6+
 - Administrator privileges
-- Wazuh Agent installed in the same directory as the script
+- Monitoring Agent installed in the same directory as the script

 ## Installation

-1. Place the `WazuhAgentControl.ps1` script in your Wazuh agent directory
+1. Place the `MonitoringAgentControl.ps1` script in your Monitoring agent directory
 2. Ensure you have the following files in the same directory:
-   - `wazuh-agent.exe`
+   - `monitoring-agent.exe`
    - `ossec.conf`
    - `client.keys` (will be created during enrollment)